Sustainability in Dining

 - Beginning in 2017, make and serve Blended Burgers.
 Half of the 15,000 pounds of burgers to be served annually will be produced on campus.

-- Ikenberry Dining Hall is participating in a pilot program for recycling the disposable gloves used in the kitchen.
+- Ikenberry Dining Hall was participating in a pilot program for recycling the disposable gloves used in the kitchen.
 This project is in cooperation with the Student Sustainability Committee with funding from the Illinois Sustainable Technology Center.
 Read the full article.
 NOTE: This program has been suspended due to COVID as these gloves are not currently available.

 - Dining Services participates in numerous waste-reduction programs, including waste recording through LeanPath, including LeanPath Spark, which displays real-time, post-consumer food waste information at the Ikenberry Dining main door, food donations through an in-house process, and other initiatives listed below.

 - Dining Services is now diverting nearly 7 tons of food from the landfill on a weekly basis.